fl3sc0b/get-rnd-elem-uniformly-distributed-prob/README.md

 ![formula](https://render.githubusercontent.com/render/math?math=\color{red}r%20*%20(r%20%2B%201)%20=%202n%20\rightarrow%20r^2%20%2B%20r%20-%202n%20=%200\rightarrow%20r%20=%20\frac{\sqrt{8n%20%2B%201}%20-%201}{2})

-This way, we could just generate a number between [1, 15] and applying the formula above, determine which is its corresponding row and consequently, its element.
-We only must bare in mind that if our result it is not an exact number, we should apply then a ceiling to the next integer number.
+This way, we could just generate a number between [1, 15] (the 15 value can be easily determined using the gaussian sum of consecutive integers formula) and applying the formula above, determine which is its corresponding row and consequently, its element.
+We only must bare in mind that if our result it is not an exact number, we must apply then a ceiling to the next integer number.